walmartlabs/concord-website/docs/plugins/docker.md

   cmd: cd /usr/ && echo "I'm in $PWD"
 ```

-The container is automatically removed when the called command is complete.
+Concord automatically removes the container when the called command is complete.

 ## Environment Variables